 Florida Gators: Ric Flair

 Richard Morgan Fliehr was born in Memphis, Tennessee and currently lives in Lawrenceville, Georgia.
 There’s not much allegiance to Florida here, but the wild professional wrestling star rocked a sweet pair of Gators boxers for a big WCW match once, and that alone is good enough to be the biggest celebrity fan from a rather limited selection.

 Georgia Bulldogs: Samuel L. Jackson

 Although most people would rather hear a pregame speech from Friday Night Lights star and Bulldogs fanatic Kyle Chandler, this designation belongs to the one and only Samuel L. Jackson.
-The prominent actor and film producer attended Morehouse College in Atlanta and has been seen at tons of Georgia football games, including the College Football Playoff national title game last season.
+The prominent actor and film producer attended Morehouse College in Atlanta and has been seen at tons of UGA football games, including the College Football Playoff National Championship Game in 2018.

 Kentucky Wildcats: Ashley Judd

 When you think of SEC celebrity fans, Ashley Judd might be the very first person to come to mind.
 The actress and political activist loves the Kentucky Wildcats and is perhaps the most die-hard fan on this list.
 When March Madness rolls around and you know where UK is playing, expect Judd to be as close to the court as she can.

 LSU Tigers: James Carville